gnudeep/gov-entities/README.md

 ## Current Architecture
 The database is designed to track organization entity properties (name, address, type...), relationships between entities and changes for those over time.
-To achieve this, each property is gived a separate table in the database (instead of being a table column).
+To achieve this, each property is given a separate table in the database (instead of being a table column).

 _revision tracking is yet to be implemented_